billynew/billynew.github.io/README.md

-Zolan - Modern & Minimal Theme for Jekyll
+Zola - Modern & Minimal Theme for Jekyll
 ======
 Zolan is a minimal blog theme for Jekyll.